Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 Gate and trigger inputs are used to control counter/timer activity in either counter mode or timer mode.

 Gate signals are used in applications where counting or timing is to occur only during certain specified intervals; the counter/timer will count or time only while the gating condition is met.
 For applications where an external pin is configured as a gate input, counting or timing operations are performed only while the gate input is high.
 A software gate bit (one bit of the Counter/Timer Command/Status register) is used as a filter for the gate input; while the software gate bit is cleared to 0, the gating condition is not met regardless of the state of the gating line.
-In other words, the gating condition is a logical AND of the hardware and software gates; both the gate input must be high and the software' gate bit must be set to 1 for the counter timer to be operating.
+In other words, the gating condition is a logical AND of the hardware and software gates; both the gate input must be high and the software gate bit must be set to 1 for the counter timer to be operating.
 If no external pins are configured as a gating signal, then the software gate bit must be set to 1 to satisfy the gating condition.

 Figure 9-3 illustrates the gating facility in an application where the counter/timer is in counter mode with both the gate and the count signals coming from external pins.
 This example assumes that the software gate bit has been set to 1.
 The contents of the downcounter are decremented on a low-to-high transition of the count input only if the gate input is high.